Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/3.x/introduction.md

 ### Source

-The repository is hosted on github at [https://github.com/Riari/laravel-forum](https://github.com/Riari/laravel-forum).
+The repository is hosted on GitHub at [https://github.com/Riari/laravel-forum](https://github.com/Riari/laravel-forum).

 ### Demo

-You can view a simple demo of 3.x online at [http://laravel-forum.teamteatime.net/](http://laravel-forum.teamteatime.net/).
+You can view a simple demo of 4.x online at [http://laravel-forum.teamteatime.net/](http://laravel-forum.teamteatime.net/).
 The demo source is available at [https://github.com/Team-Tea-Time/laravel-forum-demo](https://github.com/Team-Tea-Time/laravel-forum-demo).

 ### Project Scope